junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### You can't convert between Atmos, DTS-X, and Auro-3D
 FALSE.
-- If you start with Atmos, you can export 7.1.4, setup a new project, and pan objects/channels in the appropriate positions.
-If you only have an encoded bitstream, you need to play it through Dolby Media Decoder and somehow capture the output.
+- If you start with Atmos, you can export 7.1.4/9.1.6, setup a new project, and pan objects/channels in the appropriate positions.
 - If you start with DTS-X, you can export 7.1.4 and do similar.
 If you only have an encoded bitstream, you can use DTS-X Bitstream tools to decode DTS-X to WAVs.
 - If you start with Auro-3D, you can use channel exports.
 If you're using Nuendo, maybe you can convert Auro-3D panners to Atmos panners.
 If you only have an encoded bitstream, you can use the Auro-3D decoder in their suite.
 - I haven't tested any of these.

 ### I can QC my Atmos mix on a PC
 FALSE.
-As of 2020, there are no THD/DDP Atmos decoders for PC.
-You must use a AVR.
-The situation may change in the future.
 If you have DTS-X or Auro-3D suites, those may include a decoder.

 ### It is hard to decide whether a track should be bed or object
 FALSE.
 Bed tracks will be sent to the speakers and may be arrayed.
 Objects will be pinpoint.
 In general, If something moves, or is at height, it should be an object.
 Since a 7.1.2 bed can't reproduce all height positions, and can't address all speakers.